Jason A. Kolbe

 Jason Kolbe litigates complex financial and commercial disputes.
 He represents financial institutions, financial advisors, and investors in federal and state courts as well as in government investigations.
 He also works with art galleries and a variety of public and private companies, high-net worth individuals, and pro bono clients.

 Prior to joining Dontzin Nagy & Fleissig in 2014, Jason spent three years as an associate at Latham & Watkins.
-He previously served as a law clerk for the Honorable Theodore H. Katz, U.S. Magistrate Judge, S.D.N.Y., and the Honorable William E. Smith, U.S. District Judge, D.R.I.
+He previously served as a law clerk for the Honorable Theodore H. Katz, US Magistrate Judge, for the Southern District of New York, and the Honorable William E. Smith, US District Judge, District of Rhode Island.

 - Representing one of the largest law firms in the world in a malicious prosecution action filed by Facebook and Mark Zuckerberg.
 After the trial court denied our motion to dismiss, we filed an emergency motion with the appellate court and succeeded in obtaining a stay of all discovery pending resolution of our client’s interlocutory appeal.
 In December 2015, the appellate court unanimously reversed the trial court and ordered that judgment be entered in favor of our client.